ft-lab/pluginsdk/ReadMe_E.txt

 Copyright & Trademark Notice
 ------------------------------------------

-Shade 13 Copyright(c) 1986-2012 e frontier, Inc. All rights reserved.
-Shade 13 is a trademark of e frontier, Inc. All other trademarks or registered trademarks are the property of their respective owners.
+Shade 3D ver.15 Copyright(c) 1986-2015 Shade3D Co.,Ltd. All rights reserved.
+Shade 3D ver.15 is a trademark of Shade3D Co.,Ltd., Inc. All other trademarks or registered trademarks are the property of their respective owners.